hed-standard/hed-python/docs/source/index.rst

    `HED tools <https://hed-python.readthedocs.io/_/downloads/en/latest/pdf/>`_

 Note:  this is a work in progress.
+More information is coming.

 .. toctree::
    :maxdepth: 2